Beach Snorkeling Spots in Culebra

 Some Tips and Ideas

-First and foremost, you have to be aware that none of the beaches we mentioned, with the exception of Flamenco Beach, have lifeguards.
+You have to be aware that none of the beaches we mentioned, with the exception of Flamenco Beach, have lifeguards.
 That means that you’ll be responsible for yourself while snorkeling, and you should be prepared for self-rescue should the need arise.
 At a minimum, every member of your snorkeling party should have a snorkel vest or some type of personal flotation device.

 The sun is really strong here.
 Even on overcast days, there is enough UV reflected from the sand or through the water to give you a really bad sunburn in very little time.
 Apply sunscreen liberally and often.
 Wear a rash guard or long sleeve shirt while snorkeling.
 Women should wear shorts (not just a bikini bottom) while snorkeling.
 There’s nothing worse than trying to sit on a sunburned butt!